5 Flattering Wide-Leg Jean Outfits for Women Over 50

 - cropped sweater – a chunky cropped sweater and a pair of wide-flare jeans is fabulous

 - Top with horizontal stripes – I like the look of a boat neck and horizontal striped top tucked into wide-leg jeans, which gives a nautical look.
-Funny enough, wide-leg jeans are said to have first been worn by sailors, so no wonder it is a good look!
+Interestingly, wide-leg jeans are said to have originated from sailors; it’s no wonder they’re good-looking!

 As denim trends come and go, wide-leg denim is here to stay.
-Whether you want an on-the-go chic look or you need something more refined for formal settings, there are plenty of easy ways to style them so they fit your desired vibe.
+Whether you want an on-the-go chic look or something more refined for formal settings, there are plenty of easy ways to style them so they fit your desire.

-Make sure you’re keeping up with my LTK storefront; this is where you’re able to access all of my favorite pieces in one central place.
-Don’t forget to discuss all the ways you’re styling wide-leg jeans in The Fabulous After 40 Dressing Room, which you can join right here!
+Make sure you’re keeping up with my LTK store.
+This is where you can access all of my favorite pieces in one place.

 After reading some comments about skinny vs. wide legs, I need to weigh in!
 I think this is a great time for fashion because I think we have more options now.
 I love my skinnies with my tall boots, and I wear them dancing all the time or with my 1″ heels, which I wear sometimes during the day.
 But, I love the option to change my silhouette by wearing flares, bell bottoms, and wide legs, although I have not found a true petite wide leg.
 I’m petite and way under 5’4″.
 My bell bottoms are a girl’s size, and I get compliments when I wear them with heels.
 I remember when I was in 7th and 8th grade, I had sewing in school.
 I still have the patterns for the wide leg – maybe I should make them myself, LOL!!